Individual Sponsored Visa Services

 Financial Requirements Update:

-To ensure that international students can support themselves and avoid exploitation due to financial constraints, the government has revised the financial requirement for obtaining a student visa From October 1, 2023.
+To ensure that international students can support themselves and avoid exploitation due to financial constraints, the government has revised the financial requirement for obtaining a student visa, effective October 1, 2023.

 Increased Scrutiny and Fraud Prevention: